Azure-Samples/digital-twins-explorer/README.md

 ### Local

-When running locally, all requests to the ADT service are proxied through the same local web server used for hosting the client app.
+When running locally, all requests to the Azure Digital Twins service are proxied through the same local web server used for hosting the client app.
 This is configured in the `client/src/setupProxy.js` file.

 ### Cloud

 When running in the cloud, Azure Functions hosts three services to support the front end application:
-1. Proxy: this proxies requests through the ADT service (much in the same way as the proxy used when running locally).
+1. Proxy: this proxies requests through the Azure Digital Twins service (much in the same way as the proxy used when running locally).
 1. SignalR: this allows clients to retrieve credentials to access the SignalR service for live telemetry updates.
-It also validates that the endpoint and route required to stream information from the ADT service to the ADT Explorer app is in place.
-If the managed service identity for the Function is configured correctly (i.e. has write permissions on the resource group and can administer the ADT service), then it can create these itself.
+It also validates that the endpoint and route required to stream information from the Azure Digital Twins service to the Azure Digital Twins explorer app is in place.
+If the managed service identity for the Function is configured correctly (i.e. has write permissions on the resource group and can administer the Azure Digital Twins service), then it can create these itself.
 1. EventGrid: this receives messages from the Event Grid to broadcasts them to any listening clients using SignalR.
-The messages are sent from ADT to the function via ADT endpoint and route.
+The messages are sent from Azure Digital Twins to the function via Azure Digital Twins endpoint and route.